 Change of Grade

 Once a grade has been reported to the Registrar's Office, it may be changed with an email to email@example.com or upon the signed authorization of the instructor of record who issued the original grade.
 In case the instructor is not available, the department head has authority to change the grade, provided the grade was assigned less than one year ago.
 This applies also to the grade of Incomplete (I).
 A change of grade after more than one year requires the signature of the academic dean of the college in which the course is offered.
-In the case of an electronic change of grade request, the dean of the college will be notified by the Registrar's Office.
+In the case of an electronic change of grade request, the dean of the college can submit the approval of the change via email.

 What is an “NF” grade?